lud/gen_loop/README.md

 ## Installation

-The package can be installed by adding `gen_loop` and `plain_fsm` to your list of dependencies in `mix.exs`: We need to add `plain_fsm` because it is old on Hex repository, we use a more up-to-date version of the library (mainly to handle `terminate/2` callback).
+The package can be installed by adding `gen_loop` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do